captn-nick/MSFS-Mod-Selector/README.md

 This program is very early beta.
 USE AT YOUR OWN RISK!
 It is highly recommended that you create a backup of your mods (MSFS Community folder) before using this program.

+## Project roadmap
+All of this is subject to change.
+* V. 0.3: Ability to add more meta-information to individual mods: description, ICAO code, author, website.
+* V. 0.4: Create a central online repository for mod lookup so individual users don’t have to create their own mods.txt themselves manually.
+* V. 0.5: Make continent sub-panel sizes adjustable; show mod selection feedback.
+* V. 0.6: Intelligent wizard for adding mods to mods.txt.
+* V. 0.7: Local / online individual mod search by keywords.

 ## Prerequisites
 Mod Selector requires Java to run.